ANSSI-FR/rust-guide/src/en/08_testfuzz.md

 Internal tests define all the tests present in the `src/` folder of a Rust project.
 They have the great advantage of being able to test all the functions (even private ones) if they are placed in the same file as the project.

-> ### Recommendation {{#check TEST-INTERNE | Test all functions}}
+> ### Recommendation {{#check TEST-UNIT | Test all functions}}
 >
-> It is advisable to test all the functions of your programme, even those that may seem the most trivial.
+> It is advisable to test all the functions of your program, even those that may seem the most trivial.
 >
-> This way, if a future modification causes a side-effect that modifies the behaviour of another function, you will notice it much more quickly.
+> This way, if a future modification causes a side-effect that modifies the behavior of another function, you will notice it much more quickly.
 > This also helps to limit the number of bugs as early as possible.

 ```rust